Jhut89/Mailchimp-API-3.0-PHP/README.md

     ->get();
 ```

-Alternatively in place of providing an md5 hash as the identifier to the `members()` function you can also simply provide the email address as a string and this library will do the hashing for you.
+Alternatively, in place of providing an md5 hash as the identifier to the `members()` function you can provide a contact's email address as a string and this library will do the hashing for you.
 Like this:

 ```php
 $mailchimp